duongnn/icdcn-cvf/tutorial.md

-In this tutorial, we will see how to add a program to the framework so that we can analyze the effect of cvf and program transitions.
+In this tutorial, we will see how to add a program to the framework so that we can analyze the effect of `cvfs` and program transitions.

 Tutorial outline: